felixjchen/D94/README.md

 ## Project Idea

-In distributed caching, how can we leverage error correcting codes for node failure tolerance.
+In distributed caching, how can we leverage error correcting codes for node failures.

 ## Motivation